IvanBongiorni/GAN-RNN_Timeseries-imputation/README.md

 Notebooks and explanations:
 - `how_it_works.md`: contains explanation of Deep Learning models in greater detail.
+- `nan_exploration.ipynb`: contains a study of the distribution of NaN's in the raw dataset, that lead to the development of the deterioration function.
+- `data_scaling_exploration.ipynb`: contains visualizations of the scaling function I employed in data preprocessing phase.
 - `imputation_visual_check.ipynb`: visualization of a models performance.
 The notebook loads the trained model specified in `params['model_name']` and check its performance on Validation and Test data.
-- `data_scaling_exploration.ipynb`: contains visualizations of the scaling function I employed in data preprocessing phase.
-- `nan_exploration.ipynb`: contains a study of the distribution of NaN's in the raw dataset, that lead to the development of the deterioration function.
+- `performance_comparison.ipynb`: shows the performances of three trained models on Test data, compared.

 Folders:
 - `data_raw/`: it is supposed to contain the raw Wikipedia Web Traffic Time Series Forecasting dataset, as it is downloaded (and unzipped) from Kaggle.